Participate in one of the League’s task forces

-The four task forces work in conjunction with the League’s four legislative policy committees, discuss policy issues for their particular subject area, and then share recommendations with the LMC policy committees.
+There are three task forces that work in conjunction with the League’s four legislative policy committees, discuss policy issues for their particular subject area, and then share recommendations with the LMC policy committees.

 - The Elections Task Force makes recommendations to the LMC Improving Service Delivery Policy Committee.

 - The Data Practices Task Force makes recommendations to the Human Resources and Data Practices Policy Committee.